salesforce/cantor/README.md

 The projects is divided into a number of sub-modules to allow users to only pull in dependencies that are necessary.

-### Embedded on top of H2
+### Embedded Cantor

-To use embedded Cantor library which is implemented on top of H2 database, include the following dependency:
+To use the embedded Cantor library which is implemented on top of H2, include the following dependency:
 ```xml
 <dependency>
     <groupId>com.salesforce.cantor</groupId>